Latest updates added 3 Feb 2023

 Antidote: Curiosity + detail + combine softening in Meditation Skill 03, with attention to detail of sensations in Meditation Skill 12 and this Meditation Skill.

-You are ready to progress to TIER 2 of Mindfulness of Breathing when you can effortlessly rest attention on one point of breath sensation free from subtle dullness, subtle wandering, and subtle restlessness.
+You are ready to progress to TIER 2 of Mindfulness of Breathing when:

 Copyright © 2023 Meditation in The Shire - Stephen Procter - All rights reserved.